Electronic Press Kit

 NCUA recognizes the importance of fostering an active communication culture as a vital part to achieving transparency, accountability and interactivity throughout the credit union industry.
 As such, the NCUA continues to identify new and innovative ways to communicate and collaborate with the credit union industry through evolving communication avenues.

 Additionally, the agency recognizes the evolving role that technology plays in the 21st century and its impact in the industry.
-The NCUA has successfully leveraged these tools with the launch of the NCUA YouTube® channel, Facebook® and Twitter® pages, as well as two new online electronic notifications systems, NCUA Express and NCUA Dispatch.
+The NCUA has successfully leveraged these tools with the launch of the NCUA YouTube® channel, Facebook® and Twitter® pages, as well as an online electronic notifications systems, NCUA Express.